semanticdata/zola-minimal/README.md

 ## Configuration

 You can changed the configuration, templates and content yourself.
 Refer to the `config.toml`, and templates files for ideas.
 In most cases you only need to modify the contents of `config.toml` to customize the appearance of your blog.
-Make sure to visit tyhe [Zola Documentation](https://www.getzola.org/documentation/getting-started/overview/).
+Make sure to visit the [Zola Documentation](https://www.getzola.org/documentation/getting-started/overview/).

 ### Custom CSS Styles